mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=6970">23:00-23:30</a> GMT, {% include _trickperson.html name="Matt Pritchard" twitter="ScienceMagician" website="https://sciencemagicshows.co.uk" %} showed us some mind-bending illusions.
 At <a href="https://www.wordsonwonder.com">wordsonwonder.com</a>, you can find a collection of interviews with Matt about wonder.

+At <a href="https://www.twitch.tv/videos/786833124?t=161m0s">23:15</a> GMT, {% include _trickperson.html name="Katie Steckles" twitter="stecks" website="https://www.katiesteckles.co.uk" youtube="katiesteckles" %} appeared on <a href="http://watsonathon.com">Watsonathon</a> to tell Mark Watson and Tim Key what we were doing.

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=8958">23:30-0:00</a> GMT, {% include _trickperson.html name="Ian Kendall" twitter="IanKendallmagic" website="http://iankendall.com/blog" %} made a dollar disappear.
 Ian runs courses for aspiring magicians: find out more at <a href="http://virtualmagicshow.com/courses">virtualmagicshow.com/courses</a>.

 At <a href="https://youtu.be/Uuqrh5sdK8g?t=10557">0:00</a> GMT, {% include _trickperson.html name="Ben Sparks" twitter="SparksMaths" website="https://www.bensparks.co.uk" %} took over from Zoe to introduce our next guests...